-The Top 9 Animation Libraries for UI Designers in 2017 — SitePoint
+9 of the Best Animation Libraries for UI Designers — SitePoint

 - License:

-Apple popularized the UI trope of vigorously shaking a UI element (a dialog, modal or textbox) when a user enters an incorrect response – mimicking a person shaking their head ‘no’.
-CSShake provides a range of interesting “shake” animations and there is no lack of variation in this library.
+Apple popularized the UI trope of vigorously shaking a UI element (a dialog, modal or textbox) when a user enters an incorrect response — mimicking a person shaking their head.
+CSShake provides a range of interesting “shake” animations and there’s no lack of variation in this library.

-Though currently, the library is more popular than DynCSS, I feel that often file-size might not be justified by the functionality it adds.
-While the animations are clever, I can’t think of a great many use cases where you wouldn’t still need to include a second animation library for non-shaking effects.

 Hover.css

-Note: This article was updated in October 2019 to reflect the current state of animation libraries.
-We’re going to run-through 9 free, well-coded animation libraries best-suited to UI design work — covering their strengths and weaknesses, and when to choose each one.